-Alex Forsyth (1892-1918) was killed in action in France in October 1918 at the age of 26.
+Alex Forsyth (1892-1918) was killed in action in France on October 9, 1918 at the age of 26.
 The photo below is of the Memorial Plaque given to his family.
 One of these plaques was issued to the next-of-kin of every service man or woman who died as a result of the First World War.
 It was about five inches in diameter and made of bronze.
 It became known as the “Dead Man’s Penny”.

 A few months after Bill’s wedding, the family’s second son, Neil Campbell Forsyth (1889-1966) married Elizabeth McAlonen (1891-1959).

 From a local newspaper: – MATRIMONIAL- Forsyth-McAlonen: The home of Mr. Anderson McAlonen, Hargrave, was the scene of a pretty wedding, in Wednesday last, July 14th, when his daughter Elizabeth, was united in marriage to Mr. Neil Campbell Forsyth, son of Mr. and Mrs. Alex.
 Forsyth, of Woodnorth district.

 The ceremony was performed by the Rev. D. B. Kennedy of Elkhorn, in the presence of about twenty relatives and friends of the contracting parties.